Ron Kuby: After Kunstler's death

 After Kunstler's death, Kuby continued the work of his late mentor.
-In 1996, he won a judgment of $43 million for Darrell Cabey against Bernhard Goetz in connection with the 1984 New York City Subway shooting.
+In 1996, he won a judgment of $43 million for Darrell Cabey, a severely injured victim of "Subway Vigilante" Bernhard Goetz's 1984 shooting of four Black teenagers in New York City.
 Kuby also won nearly a million dollars for members of the Hells Angels motorcycle club who were wrongfully arrested by the New York City Police Department.
 He secured a reversal of a murder conviction for a mentally ill homeless man whose candle accidentally caused the death of a firefighter.
 Kuby represented the appeal of Yusef Salaam, whose conviction in the 1989 Central Park jogger case was overturned in 2002, and who went on to be elected to the New York City Council.
 In 2005, Kuby won close to a million dollars for another wrongfully convicted man who spent eight years in prison.

 In 2006, Kuby was subpoenaed by the defense to testify at the second trial of John A. Gotti, the son of Gambino crime family leader John Gotti, which included charges for the kidnapping and attempted murder of Curtis Sliwa, Kuby's talk radio co-host at the time.
 Kuby testified that in a 1998 conversation, Gotti said he had wanted to leave organized crime.
 "He told me he was sick of this life", Kuby told the court.
 "He wanted to rejoin his family and be done with this."
 Sliwa reacted angrily to his longtime co-host's testimony for the defense, calling him a "Judas", though Kuby was following the law by answering a subpoena to testify.

 In April 2009, Kuby spoke about the capture of Abduwali Muse, a Somali teenager apprehended during the rescue of Richard Phillips, the Captain of the MV Maersk Alabama, a freighter briefly captured by Somali pirates.
 Kuby said he was discussing organizing a team to defend Muse, suggesting he was invalidly captured while immunized by a flag of truce.
 In September 2009, Kuby appeared on behalf of Ahmad Wais Afzali, an imam facing multiple charges in a terrorism-related case.
 Afzali had told Najibullah Zazi that authorities were asking questions about him.
 Kuby won Afzali's release on bail and negotiated a plea bargain to a reduced charge of lying to agents, with deportation in lieu of imprisonment.